Skip to main content

 • “I love the emergent storytelling that comes out of a series of totally random actions that are unique to my own gameplay.”

-• “Quest system is currently wandering around aimlessly hoping to find that quest location while constantly running out of resources, which was not really fun.”
+• “The quest system currently feels like wandering around aimlessly hoping to find quest locations while constantly running out of resources, which is not really fun.”

 • graphics